-Coiler’s AT, VB, ST, BR T3 and MB Series repeaters are LTE-compatible.
+Coiler’s AT, ST, BR T3 and MB Series repeaters are LTE-compatible.
 You may browse all our LTE-enhancement devices here.

 Both the AT Series and PS Series repeaters are equipped with an extension port which allows to connect an additional service antenna to service a second room or area.
 The output power of the extension port is 10dB less than the output power of the main/built-in service antenna.
 For example, if the main antenna has an output power of +5dBm, the extension port will then have an output power of -5dBm.

 Note: By default, all extension port connections are closed off by dummy loads to prevent unwanted power loss.

 It is a set of RF standards designed and required by ETSI and 3GPP.
 The intended use of a repeater in a system is to amplify the in-band signals and not to amplify the out-of-band emission of the donor base station.
 It is the minimum required attenuation between the donor base station and the repeater for proper operation.
 It is also to prevent any interference with neighboring bands.

 A network that uses Common BCCH will require a dual band repeater solution in order for both bands to be amplified.
 If the operator uses a single band repeater, only one particular frequency band will be amplified.
 As soon as the call is handed over to the other band which continues to have a weak signal, the call may drop.

 The overall signal will be improved in a single band repeater scenario, but dropped calls will continue to exist until both bands are amplified.